 In November, 1965 an executive secretary was hired by the Council with the charge to open an office in the Capital city and to investigate the application procedure under P.L.
 89-209.
 The Council’s first employee was Arthur Williams, a former representative in the legislature.

 That history, in detail, is contained in the Council’s first annual report, published in 1966.

 To mark the occasion of 50 years of public support for the arts, the Legislative Arts Caucus spurred leadership of the Vermont House and Senate to create a resolution officially designating calendar year 2015 as the Year of the Arts.
 H.C.R.
 354 was read in the House Chamber of the Vermont State House on May 1, 2014.

 Big anniversaries inspire serious consideration of the future.
-The Arts Council first heard many ideas, considered many opinions, then developed three initiatives to support the state's arts and culture sector going forward.
+The Arts Council heard many ideas, considered many opinions, then developed the following three initiatives to support the state’s arts and culture sector going forward:

 Arts Education Strategic Plan

 Every student in Vermont has the right to learn in, about, and through the arts.
 This initiative aimed to transform that right into a reality.
 Actualizing that right will, in large part, determine both students’ creative futures as well as the cultural landscape of our state.
 The Council made plans to implement its five-year plan for integrating the arts into the education of every Vermont child.